Semantic Search & Knowledge Graph: How Google Understands Meaning

 When Google recognizes you as an entity, several things change fundamentally.
 First, you get a Knowledge Panel – that prominent box to the right of search results.
 Second, Google understands mentions of your brand anywhere on the web, even without a link.
 Third, you can rank for queries containing your name, even if competitors are technically better optimized.
 And fourth, you build trust – the E-E-A-T factor rises.

-The Path to Entity Status: A Case Study with Numbers
+The Path to Entity Status: A Case Study

-A medium-sized B2B software company (annual revenue approx. €5 million) wanted a Knowledge Panel for its company name.
-The starting situation in January 2025: Searching for the company name showed only the website and some press releases – no Knowledge Panel.
-Brand search queries were around 800 per month, but 30% of clicks went to competitors with similar names.
+A medium-sized B2B software company (annual revenue approx. 5 million EUR) wanted a Knowledge Panel for its company name.
+The starting situation in January 2025: No Knowledge Panel, brand search queries at about 800 per month, 30% of clicks went to competitors with similar names.

 The Entity Home: Your Knowledge Hub